 Elizabeth Warren has pulled ahead of Cory Booker but both are still extreme longshots on getting the candidacy.
 The latest Democrat to announce his run, John Hickenlooper, enters the field at 40 to 1 and looks unlikely to improve his position.

 The latest polling out of Michigan could send up danger signals for both parties.
 In 2016, Michigan voted 47.50% for Donald Trump over Hillary Clinton’s 47.27%.
 The polls in match-ups between Democrat potential candidates show the only person with a clear advantage over Trump (although the Dem candidate wins in all match-ups), and that is Joe Biden, the former VP.
 The problem for the DNC is that Biden has only a 7 to 1 shot at winning the presidency.
 The only other sure-fire contender in Michigan against Trump is Amy Klobuchar who polled 6 points ahead but only has a 20 to 1 chance of gaining the Oval Office.

 This Week’s Major Players

 As with most things, if you follow the money, you can’t go too far wrong.
 This is a selection of the odds for key races and events.

-Make sure to check back next week for all the numbers that count.We value your comments!
-Please weigh in on our comment section below.
+Make sure to check back next week for all the numbers that count.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com